chaney134/Image-Processing/README.md

 0.6 Manipulate Pixels
 0.7 Save Images

-1. The Exercises on Image-Processing (Based on https://github.com/yoyoyo-yo/Gasyori100knock.git)(for my self-learning)
+1. The Exercises on Image-Processing (Based on https://github.com/yoyoyo-yo/Gasyori100knock.git)  (for my self-learning)

 ## 0 The Preparation Before Excercises
 ### 0.1 Install and Start
 Download and install python 3.9
 Download ```Miniconda```, open ```Anaconda Powershell```.
 We can also use the command prompt of ```Windows```, but if the folders we cloned are in D disk, we can not change our pathway from C to D by merely using the order "cd".
-Create a virtual environment
+Create a virtual environment.
+(If we have sufficient room in our computer, we can download ```Anaconda``` in one go.)
 ```
 >>>conda create python=3.9 -n gasyori100
 ```